darkreader/darkreader/CONTRIBUTING.md

 If you execute `npm run debug:watch` instead of `npm run debug`.
 It will after making any code changes, the project will be automatically recompiled.

+## Adding new documentation pages

+To add new documentation pages to the repository, please use and follow the provided **[TEMPLATE.md](https://github.com/Nguynath/darkreader/blob/DocImprovement/TEMPLATE.md) page**.

 ## Tips